Tellusant/docs/articles-posts/cost-time-accuracy.md

 ***Old forecasting tools should be decommissioned***.
 By doing this, major efficiencies will be realized both at the local operating company level, and at regional and global headquarters.

 ## Time
 PoluSim shortens the turnaround time for generating forecasts.
 Before PoluSim it would take weeks, if not months, to reach a point where forecasts were agreed.
 With PoluSim, this can be achieved in three sub-week cycles.
-Cycles 1 and 2 receive feedback from senior management, cycle 3 finalizes the forcasts.
+Cycles 1 and 2 receive feedback from senior management, cycle 3 finalizes the forecasts.
 In total, less than 2 work weeks are spent on the forecast.

 ***Old, long, planning timelines should be scrapped***.
 By doing this, true agility will follow.